linkyndy/remodel/README.md

 ### How to contribute

-Just fork this repository, do your magic and submit a pull request!
+Just fork this repository, do your magic and submit a pull request on the development branch!

+### Branches

+Active development and up-to-date code can be found on the `develop` branch

+Stable code can be found on the `master` branch

 ### Running tests